What Can Birds Eat From the Kitchen?

 Birds that eat melon, pumpkin and squash seeds: Northern cardinal, evening grosbeak, red-breasted nuthatch, tufted titmouse.

 Serving suggestion: Roast seeds in oven first.
 Do not apply salt or seasonings.
-Learn how to recycle pumpkins for birds and wildlife.

 Serving suggestion: Drop a dollop in a dried-out orange half left from oriole season, or spread over a pinecone.